syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 ✅ Some new setup has been completed
 ==============

-Once again, a small helper function has been added to your controller between sections.
+Once again, a small helper function has been added to your controller between challenges.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
 Here you should find a new function called `createService`.